Related Content

 To Istanbul

-1. The Balkan route via Beograd and Sofia (not available until further notice)
+1. The Balkan route via Beograd and Sofia - which is now not available until further notice

-This train from Bulgaria (and Romania) no longer arrives at Sirkeci station in central Istanbul, as that station has been closed to long-distance trains since the opening of the Marmaray Tunnel - and its resulting transformation of local rail services in the city.
+The train from Sofia and Bucharest no longer arrives at Sirkeci station in central Istanbul, as that station has been closed to long-distance trains since the opening of the Marmaray Tunnel - and its resulting transformation of local rail services in the city.

-Instead the train from Sofia (and Buccuresti) travel no further than Halkali station, which is located to the west of Istanbul.
+Instead the train from Sofia (and Buccuresti) travel no further than Halkali station, which is located to the west of Istanbul - it scheduled to arrive there shortly after 06:45am.

 Local trains connect Halkali to central Istanbul every 15 minutes, with a journey time of around 20 mins - and those 'Marmary line' trains make multiple stops in Istanbul city centre.